Toby-Sharman/Physics-Simulation-Program/README.md

 # Physics Simulation Program

-Simulate particle movement, objects, and some simple physical interactions
+Simulate particle movement, objects, and some simple physical interactions.

+All particle and object attributes are stored as a Quantity struct data type to combine a value and a unit.

+Natural unit usage:
+- Speed of light
+- Elementary charge
+- Planck constant

 ## Supported Physics